ferjul17/Higgs/README.md

 Hi everyone,

 First of all, I ask for forgiveness for my english.
-I'm not used to speack english.
+I'm not used to speak english.

 Let me introduce my current project: Higgs.